Try this no-churn recipe for Strawberry Frozen Yogurt as a healthy treat to enjoy for dessert or a snack. It’s easy to make and naturally sweet.

 It does freeze really hard, so you will need to let it sit for 20-30 minutes before serving.
 That sounds like a lot of time, I know, but I just take it out as we’re starting dinner and then it’s almost perfect when it’s time for dessert.
 (Popsicles don’t really need the time at room temp though.)

-- 3 cups plain Greek yogurt (whole milk if possible)
+- 2 cups plain whole milk Greek yogurt

 - 1 teaspoon vanilla extract

-- 1 1/2 cups strawberries, de-stemmed and diced
+- 1 cups strawberries, stems removed and finely diced